aHishamm/SIPNS/readme.md

 # SIPNS
 I created SIPNS (Server IP Notifier System) as a simple side project to always notify me of the changing public IP address of my home server.
-The application checks the status of my server's public IP address every 45 minutes.
+The application checks the status of my server's public IP address every 12 hours.
 If the IP address is updated, a notification is sent to my phone using a Telegram bot.
 The purpose of creating this is to always be able to ssh into my server at home, and have a record of all the changes.

 #### Installation
 ```bash